FCTweedie/omeka/What is Omeka.md

 **Collection** Items within Omeka can be grouped into collections.
 Each item may belong to only one collection.

 **Tags** You can use tags to draw connections between items.
 Tags are useful ways to relate items in different collections or to let you search for characteristics that don't form part of your metadata structure.
+It can be useful to think of tags as keywords that describe items.

 **Exhibits** You can build *exhibits* of items and link them together with narrative or descriptive text for sharing.
 You can select a small number of items from your repository (potentially from different collections) and organise them into an exhibit.
 Visitors to your exhibit can click on an item and access its full record.
 Exhibits are made up of items that are grouped into pages (often with linking or explanatory text).
 Pages are then grouped into sections.

-## Exercise
+### Exercise
 In small groups, discuss with your neighbours whether you think each of the following would be an *item*, a *metadata field* a *collection* or a *tag* within Omeka.

 There are multiple options, depending on how you want to use your Omeka.